 Higuchi compiles information from subsequent governments in the Mariana Islands about fishing history in the Marianas in the 1900s.
 By 1984, CNMI fishing was largely a semisubsistence activity supplemented by three or four small scale commercial operations (1984 report, cited in Higuchi).
 There were an estimated 150 sport boats, and fewer than ten 32- to 40-foot commercial boats.
 By 1986, there were 238 vessels on Saipan and commercial fish landings were increasing.
-Orbach (1980, cited in Amesbury 1989), recorded 70 full time commercial fishermen in the CNMI and 90-100 part time commercial fishermen.
+Orbach (1980, cited in Amesbury, et al., 1989), recorded 70 full time commercial fishermen in the CNMI and 90-100 part time commercial fishermen.
 Orbach also reported that most of the commercial fishermen were reported to be Chamorro, but Carolinians fished using larger vessels and tended to have traditions and family and community structure that support their participation in offshore fishing.
-Other nationalities participating in small boat fisheries were small numbers of Caucasians, and one person of Palauan, Filipino, and Japanese descent (Kasaoka 1989 (cited in Amesbury 1989, page 45).
+Other nationalities participating in small boat fisheries were small numbers of Caucasians, and one person of Palauan, Filipino, and Japanese descent (Kasaoka 1989 (cited in Amesbury et al., 1989, page 45).
 Thirty three were male and one was female.
 In the early 1980s, U.S. purse seine vessels established a transshipment operation at Tinian Harbor.
-The CNMI is exempt from the Jones Act, which requires the use of U.S.-flag and U.S built vessels to carry cargo between U.S. ports.
+The CNMI is exempt from the Jones Act, which requires the use of U.S.flag and U.S built vessels to carry cargo between U.S. ports.
 The U.S. purse seiners took advantage of this exemption by offloading their catch at Tinian onto foreign vessels for shipment to tuna canneries in American Samoa.
-In 1991, a second type of tuna transshipment operation was established on Saipan (Hamnett and Pintz 1996).
+In 1991, a second type of tuna transshipment operation was established on Saipan (Hamnett and Pintz, 1996).
 This operation transshipped fresh tuna caught in the Federated States of Micronesia from air freighters to wide-body jets bound for Japan.
-The volume of fish flown into and out of Saipan was substantial, but the contribution of this operation to the local economy was minimal (Hamnett and Pintz 1996).
+The volume of fish flown into and out of Saipan was substantial, but the contribution of this operation to the local economy was minimal (Hamnett and Pintz, 1996).

-The Pacific Pelagics FEP (WPFMC 2009d) contains detailed information on the fisheries of CNMI and some of that information is provided here as background.
+The Pelagics FEP (WPFMC 2009d) contains detailed information on the fisheries of CNMI and some of that information is provided here as background.
 Currently, the domestic fishing industry is mostly composed of a small boat fishery targeting pelagics, bottomfish, and coral reef species and including many part-time commercial participants.
 With the exception of the purse seine support base on Tinian (not currently operational for economic reasons), the CNMI has never had a large infrastructure dedicated to commercial fishing.
 The harvest of pelagic species by CNMI-based vessels has always been small, around 100 metric tons annually, caught with trolling gear.

 CNMI's pelagic fishery occurs primarily from waters off Rota Island to the island of Farallon de Medinilla, which is north of Saipan (see Figure 2).
 The majority of boats in the local fishing fleet are small outboard engine-powered vessels.
 The pelagic fishing fleet consists primarily of trolling vessels less than 24 ft in length which generally take one-day trips within 30 nm around the islands to target skipjack tuna.
 These vessels have a limited travel and fishing range and fishery participants necessarily rely on catches from waters within their reach.
+In 2011, a longline fishing prohibited area was established out to 30nm from shore around the islands of the CNMI (76 FR 37287; June 27, 2011).
 Currently, there are two longline fishing vessels located on Saipan fishing in waters around the Mariana Archipelago, beyond 30 nm from shore but within the EEZ that target skipjack, bigeye and yellowfin tuna.
 As there are fewer than three vessels, harvest levels are confidential and by law cannot be provided.